 In addition to these suggestions, you may also want to consider onboarding a software tool to aid in creating more effective visualizations.
 Having a tool specifically designed to create appealing market data visualizations can make it easier for you to create powerful presentations and can open up time for you to focus on the unique needs of the audience you will be meeting with.
 There are a number of tools on the market that you could consider.
 To identify the right one for you, start with the following steps:

-- Survey the software options on the market and determine which would be the most beneficial to your organization and best meet your data visualization needs
+- Survey the software options on the market and determine which would be the most beneficial to your organization and best meet your data visualization needs.
+If you're team needs access to a free tool that can help you quickly improve your visualizations and reports, try Canva's Graphs Maker.

 - Choose a software solution and put it to work!